adrenalynn/AngryGuards/README.md

 # Angry Guards

 This mod adds new bow, crossbow and matchlock gun guards that shoot players instead of zombies.
 Unlock them via research.
-The crafter(workbench) gets recipes to place guard spots, place those items to create guard spots.
+The crafter(workbench) gets the recipes for the guard spots, place those items to create guard spots.
 Those guards will hurt!
 Not their owner, of course, only enemy players.

 ## Commands
 **/friendly { add | list | remove } [playername]**
 To add, list or remove friendly players that your guards will not shoot at.
-This command is usable for all players
+This command is usable by all players

 **/gobalfriendly { add | list | remove } [playername]**
 To add, list or remove players from the global friendly list.
 Requires permission **mods.angryguards.global** to use